apache/pekko/docs/src/main/paradox/remoting.md

 are both great resources to research when setting up security on the JVM.
 Please consult those resources when troubleshooting and configuring SSL.

-Since Pekko 2.5.0 mutual authentication between TLS peers is enabled by default.
+Mutual authentication between TLS peers is enabled by default.

-Mutual authentication means that the the passive side (the TLS server side) of a connection will also request and verify a certificate from the connecting peer.
+Mutual authentication means that the passive side (the TLS server side) of a connection will also request and verify a certificate from the connecting peer.
 Without this mode only the client side is requesting and verifying certificates.
 While Pekko is a peer-to-peer technology, each connection between nodes starts out from one side (the "client") towards the other (the "server").